This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Step 1 – Make Cooked Flour (Tangzhong) Mixture

-This step adds so much to the recipe, and it’s quick to do.
+The tangzhong is the key to this amazingly soft brioche recipe, and it’s quick to make.
 Whisk the flour into the milk in a small saucepan.

 Then set the pan over medium heat.
 Stir with a silicone spatula until the mixture thickens.
 It should look like smooth mashed potatoes.